rebelappstudio/rebellion/README.md

 By default this command prints missing translations to console.
 You can instruct Rebellion to create "diff" ARB files with missing translations using `--output` option (available values: `console` or `file`).

+`diff` uses main app locale to compare ARB files.
+Default locale is `en` but you can change it using `--main-locale` option

 ## Sort

 Sort ARB files alphabetically, in reverse alphabetical order or follow main ARB file's order: